matu3ba/reduze/README.md

 The ultimate goal is to rewrite the source code with semantic information.
 This would mean to utilize
-- 0. runtime trace (of used source locations) as preliminary step
+- 0. Runtime trace (of used source locations) as preliminary step
-- 1. control flow graph
+- 1. Control flow graph
-- 2. symbol usage graph
+- 2. Symbol usage graph
-- 3. trace for each symbol
+- 3. Trace for each symbol
-- 4. source locations
+- 4. Source locations
-- 5. occurence of side-effects
+- 5. Occurrence of side effects
      (everything, which indirectly calls stuff in `os` except for allocation)
-- 6. elimination strategy for side effects
+- 6. Elimination strategy for side effects

-It is unclear, what kind of representation is optimal as space-time tradeoff.
+It is unclear, what kind of representation is optimal as space-time trade-off.
 A custom RVSDG https://arxiv.org/abs/1912.05036 would contain all information.
 One inspiration for a tracing runner is rr https://github.com/rr-debugger/rr, but rr is not portable.